"The Castle"

 The neighborhood is already disturbed by noisy events at the Castle.
 Residents on adjacent properties have told us that on nights when Castle events are held, they can't use certain bedrooms because the noise makes sleep impossible!

+If approved, this expansion of Castle operations will make the problem much worse.
 In particular, homes on Sycamore Drive will hear much more noise from the venue if 35 trees are cut down, as these currently provide some sound proofing from events.

 We estimate that an additional 75 cars will more than double the number of cars in the area.
 In the past, Castle guests have been caught speeding along Sycamore Drive.